 Pro tip: If you’re as much of a coffee addict as I am, you’re going to love the coffee in Cobh.
 You can also use Squaremeal to find out where the best restaurants and chefs in Ireland are located.

 Where to Stay in Cork

-- City Centre — If you want to sample the city’s quirky pubs and restaurants and bustling atmosphere
+- City Centre, whereby you can sample the city’s quirky pubs and restaurants and bustling atmosphere

-- Cobh — If you want to stay on the coast in a smaller town with less people
+- Cobh, which is ideal if you want to stay on the coast in a smaller town with less people

-- Blarney — If you want a country escape that’s just a short distance from Cork
+- Blarney, which is great if you prefer a country escape that’s just a short distance from Cork